begueradj/testing-nuxtjs-with-jestjs/README.md

-# test-nuxt-with-jest
+# testing-nuxt-with-jest

-Testing Nuxt.js application using JestJs.
+The purpose of this repository is to demonstrate how to test a Nuxt.js application using Jest.<br/>
-This contains for the moments only the needed settings.
+This contains for the moments only the needed settings.<br/>
 Later I will add some examples.

 ## How to use